bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 The code above does have some problems that will show themselves as an application built like this grows.
-These are not problems for the program presented but its important to mention potential pitfalls of this approach.
+These are not problems for the program presented but it's important to mention potential pitfalls of this approach.

 **Asynchronous Event Handlers**